sgoldenlab/simba/docs/mutual_exclusivity_heuristic_rules.md

 ### REFACTOR CLASSIFICATIONS ACCORDING TO MUTUAL EXCLUSIVITY RULES

 When using multiple classifiers, it may happen that we get classification results indicating that the animal are doing several, mutually exclusive, behaviors in any one frame.
 An example would be that the animal is performing `slow running` and `fast running` within the same frame.
-SimBA has several methods for implementing user-defined heurstic rules that corrects the classification results.
+SimBA has several methods for implementing user-defined heurstic rules that corrects such classification results.

 We will go through a few examples of different mutual exclusivity rules and how to apply them.
 If you find that your specific use-case is missing, then let us know through [Gitter](https://app.gitter.im/#/room/#SimBA-Resource_community:gitter.im) or by opening a [GitHub issue](https://github.com/sgoldenlab/simba/issues/new/choose) and we will get it into the SimBA GUI.